The Erawan Group is managed on the principle of good corporate governance

 - Define Objectives that Promote Sustainable Value Creation

-- Strengthen Board Effectiveness
+- Strengthening Board Effectiveness

 - Ensure Effective President and People Management